Wenzel Scholz: Vis Comica

-In his comedy, Scholz was the last representative of a naive burlesque comedy following Hanswurst.
+In his comedy, Scholz was the last representative of a naive burlesque comedy in the tradition of Hanswurst.
 It was not until Scholz's late period that the drastic comic means were reduced in favor of a stronger internalization and psychological deepening, as in the role of the idealistic country doctor Gabriel Brunner in Nestroy's late work Kampl (1852), who wants to bring matters of love and inheritance from the high nobility to the locksmith into balance with brilliant one-line jokes, metaphors and raisonnements and as an ordering authority fights on the side of loyalty and good character.

 Despite his obesity, Scholz had a high degree of agility at his disposal.
 Contemporaries report of a daring leap, a pirouette, which Scholz still performed at an advanced age in Nestroy's farce Der Unbedeutende and which prompted the audience to ovations and applause.

-The Viennese court actor Karl Ludwig Costenoble wrote about Scholz: " The man has an unspeakable power!
-He can repeat the most bland things three and four times - they never get boring, on the contrary, he recites one and the same idea or remark so differently in his keys that the laughter is always increased".
+The Viennese court actor Karl Ludwig Costenoble wrote about Scholz: "The man has an unspeakable power!
+He can repeat the blandest things three or four times—they never get boring; on the contrary, he recites one and the same idea or remark so differently in his varying tones that the laughter is always increased."
 In his genre Scholz was unequalled until an equal successor was found in Josef Matras.

 On 28 March 1856 the anonymous one-act play Wenzel Scholz und Die chinesische Prinzessin was performed in the Carl-Theater on the occasion of his 70th birthday.
 Scholz searched in vain for an author to write a play for him and received a package containing only empty sheets.
 With the help of a few bottles of wine to "inspire" him, he decided to write the play himself and fell asleep over it.
 The dream led him to China, where he was to marry a princess and, exposed as a comedian, lose his life.
 Just in time he woke up and had the material he was looking for.

 This one-act play is testimony to the collaboration of the famous comedian quartet Johann Nestroy, Wenzel Scholz, Karl Treumann and Alois Grois at the Carltheater at a turning point from the comedy of the farcical Alt-Wiener Volkstheater, which ended with Scholz, to the 'new' comedy after 1850 on the way to operette.

 Karl Haffner made Scholz the hero of a drama (Wenzel Scholz, a genre picture from the life of an artist with song and dance in three acts, 1858) and a folk novel.